notuntoward/ref/obsidian/Obsidian Share Vault/Obsidian/templates/Get Literature Note_Link.md

           ch: cursor.ch + wikiLink.length
         };
         editor.setCursor(linkEndPosition);

-        // Optionally, you can add a notification new Notice("Literature note link inserted.
-Cursor positioned at the end of the link.");
       } else {
         new Notice("Aliases not found or empty in the selected note.");
       }